What Is Pepper Spray?

 Although the spray will work indefinitely, it will lose its potency over time.

 Remember that all activations will reduce the contents of the canister.
-Smaller capacity models will therefore need to be replaced every 9-12 months if these testing procedures are adhered to.
+You should replace smaller capacity models every 9-12 months if these testing procedures are adhered to.
 Always check manufacturers testing and replacement recommendations.

-Law abiding citizens are realizing that they have to depend on devices like this to protect themselves and their families.
-There are around 40 manufacturers of this type of spray, who offer various sizes, formulations and spray types.
-However there is only one chemical composition, which should be considered for use by the general public in a self defense situation.
+- Law-abiding citizens are realizing that they have to depend on devices like this to protect themselves and their families.
+There are around 40 manufacturers of this type of spray, which offer various sizes, formulations, and spray types.
+However, there is only one chemical composition, which should be considered for use by the general public in a self-defense situation.

 You should always carry a self defense product such as Mace, pepper spray, a stun gun, personal alarms or a Taser.